YicongHong/Thinking-VLN/README.md

 Perhaps a more rigorous way to argue about progress monitor is to talk about its regularization function in training -- a weak signal to guide the network to read the most relevant text while exploring ([monotonically aligned sequences](https://arxiv.org/abs/2004.02707)), rather than a prediction of the navigation process.
 [RxR dataset](https://github.com/google-research-datasets/RxR) has much more diverse language and path lengths, should try on that. :grin::grin:

 One more thing, the idea in [Fine-Grained-R2R](https://arxiv.org/abs/2004.02707) provides a very handy way to monitor the progress.
-But after more than a year finished that work, I realize the biggest value of FGR2R is the sub-instructions, not the sub-instruction-path alignment, although the chunking function is just a heuristic.
+But after more than a year finished that work, I realize the biggest value of FGR2R is the sub-instructions, not the sub-instruction-path alignment, although the chunking function is only a heuristic.

 - Self-Monitoring: Self-Monitoring Navigation Agent via Auxiliary Progress Estimation
   - Chih-Yao Ma et al., ICLR 2019. [ [paper](https://arxiv.org/abs/1901.03035) | [code](https://github.com/chihyaoma/selfmonitoring-agent) | [project page](https://chihyaoma.github.io/project/2018/09/27/selfmonitoring.html) ]